 What Is the Main Cause of Placenta Previa?

-Think of your uterus as a garden.
-The main cause of placenta previa involves unknown factors, often linked to uterine scarring from surgeries or infections, which can disrupt normal implantation and positioning of the placenta.
+The exact cause isn’t fully understood.
+Placenta previa is often linked to uterine scarring from prior surgeries or infections, which can disrupt the normal process of placental implantation.

 What Are the 3 P’s of Placenta Previa?